-A very misleading item of Gerald Joe Moreno (Equalizer) appeared under the heading of my “Comical Citations to Anonymous Scholars.”
+A very misleading item of Gerald Joe Moreno (Equalizer) appeared under the heading “Comical Citations to Anonymous Scholars.”
+This was an aspersion aimed at me.
 On my first website in 2007, I referred to two Wikipedia editors who had argued in my favour.
 Following his policy of opposition, these two were blacklisted by Moreno (Equalizer), who caricatured them as impossible subjects for any significance or authority.
 Moreno asserted that Kevin R. D. Shepherd “attempted to con the general public with anonymous and alleged ‘scholarly’ references (whose credentials he exaggerated and embellished) that cannot be verified whatsoever.”

 The attacker was keen to imply that I was unaware of the Essjay controversy, signifying the episode in which a Wikipedia administrator lied about his credentials, claiming to be a tenured professor of religion at a private university.
 Essjay transpired to be a 24 year old college drop out.
 Moreno argued superficially that this meant I fitted a similar situation of error in referring to two Wikipedia editors as academics.
 His theory did not stand up to the test of time.

 One of these editors (The Communicator) stated on Wikipedia that he had a degree in philosophy.
-In November 2006, he gave information on a discussion page about his longstanding critical interest in the controversial practice of holotropic breathwork; in 1994 he had corresponded directly with Regius Professor Anthony Busuttil and other medical authorities on this subject of Grof therapy.
-I knew very well that the eminent Professor Busuttil would not respond to non-academics, having some acquaintance with this matter myself; Busuttil had advised against holotropic breathwork on medical grounds, but this matter was not public.
+In November 2006, he gave information on a discussion page about his longstanding critical interest in the controversial practice of Holotropic Breathwork.
+In 1994, he had corresponded directly with Regius Professor Anthony Busuttil and other medical authorities on this subject of Grof therapy.
+I knew very well that the eminent Professor Busuttil would not respond to non-academics, having some acquaintance with this matter myself; Busuttil had advised against Holotropic Breathwork on medical grounds, a factor not publicly known.

-The Communicator argued very competently on Wikipedia against the obscurantism evident in the Holotropic Breathwork article, which would not at first acknowledge any published criticism of Stanislav Grof and his therapy.
+The Communicator argued very competently on Wikipedia against the obscurantism evident in the Holotropic Breathwork article, whose partisan editors would not at first acknowledge any published criticism of Stanislav Grof and his therapy.

-Moreno implied that I was collaborating with The Communicator against Stanislav Grof and holotropic breathwork on Wikipedia.
-I denied this fiction, which was evidently designed to detract from the recommendations of my output provided by the two editors he opposed.
+Moreno implied that I was collaborating with The Communicator against Stanislav Grof and Holotropic Breathwork on Wikipedia.
+I denied this fiction, evidently designed to detract from the recommendations of my output provided by the two editors he opposed.
 Moreno clearly had no conception of what was involved in the Busuttil-Grof issue, revolving around the dangers of hyperventilation for therapy clients.
 He omitted reference to Busuttil and other matters of relevance.
 The Scottish Charities Office had been so alarmed at complaints received that they commissioned a report by Regius Professor Busuttil, who represented the Pathology Department of Edinburgh University.

 The two maligned editors transpired to be very tangible academics, one in Australia, and the other in Britain.
-The one in Australia, Simon Kidd, was indeed as I assessed him, and Dr. M. E. Dean had even greater status in the academic world.
-In November 2006, the latter stated on a Wikipedia discussion page: “It is clear that Kevin Shepherd’s work is in good repute with academic researchers in comparative religion.”
+The one in Australia, Simon Kidd, was indeed as I assessed him, while Dr. M. E. Dean had even greater status in the academic world.
+In November 2006, Dr. Dean stated on a Wikipedia discussion page: “It is clear that Kevin Shepherd’s work is in good repute with academic researchers in comparative religion.”
 Serious citations of academics with credentials are not comical, only in the cartoon supplied by cultist preference and ignorance.

 I never published the writings of either Castro or Thomas, who were represented by completely different publishing imprints to my own.
 Citizen Initiative only published three books, all of these being written by me.
 For a period of limited duration, I agreed to distribute a few titles I had not published.